Creamsandwich-06/SPECTION/README.md

 + Raw data Export enables the management to share specific aspects of the studies with particular individuals or departments.
 The department can use relevant data to work on improving its processes and operations.
 + SMS Reminder enables the magament to remind a message that will be sent to the person’s phone.
 This is ideal for people who may not have easy access to an email address or better at reading short text messages.
 This will be also apply when booking and get a queue on the line in ongoing clinical operations.

+ ## Tools and Software Used

+ ## Purpose of use of Different Tools / Softwares